What is the value of an effective sales manager to your business?

 As each of his answers contained two primary contributors to the non-performance.
 Firstly the market place had increased in competitiveness and secondly, the performance of individual team members with specific customers or territories.
 Nothing about his strategies, changes to strategies, and what he had done differently to counteract the problems.

-He advised he believed in autonomy with the people in the sales team so they could show their best abilities.
+He said he believed in autonomy with the people in the sales team so they could show their best abilities.
 He did not believe in performance management or micromanagement.
-People in his team knew what to do and he had absolute faith in their ability to perform to their best.
+People in his team knew what to do, and he had absolute faith in their ability to perform to their best.
 Now, this is not an unusual answer to get from sales managers.

-I asked him how much interaction he had with them each week or month and he advised that they were in constant contact when he was needed.
+I asked him how much interaction he had with them each week or month, and he advised that they were in constant contact when he was needed.
 He left it up to each person to call on him when they had a problem.
-I then asked him how the customers were managed and he bestowed the value of the relationship each salesperson had with their customers.
-This is not good management practice nor is it the practices of an effective sales manager.
+I then asked him how the customers were managed, and he bestowed the value of the relationship each salesperson had with their customers.
+This is not good management practice, nor is it the practice of an effective sales manager.

 The focus then switched to the churn rate of sellers.
 I asked was the primary reason the people were leaving or being moved on.
-He advised that it was hard to find good sellers that had the industry experience and product knowledge for the job.
-New sellers were draining on time and resources and they just did not fit into the company.
+He advised that it was hard to find good sellers who had the industry experience and product knowledge for the job.
+New sellers were draining on time and resources, and they just did not fit into the company.